Why You NEED Omega 3 Fish Oil.

 There is a long and growing body of evidence that most of us are deficient in our intake of the Omega 3 fats, and that this deficiency is causing or exacerbating a wide range of lifestyle diseases that seem to afflict so many of us in these modern times.

-Omega 3 deficiency is quite serious, and can kill you
+Omega 3 deficiency is quite serious, omega 3 deficiency can kill you

 In particular there is now extremely solid research supporting the heart health benefits of a higher intake of the Omega3 fats.
 The American Heart Association, on its website, urges us all to maintain a minimum intake of these essential fatty acids for the benefit of our heart, and evidence is clearly showing that a deficiency of these essential fatty acids can increase our risk of stroke and heart attack and even death.

-Evidence is showing that more Omega3 in the diet can help reduce high triglycerides which are also a risk factor for heart disease and death.
+Evidence is showing that more Omega3 in the diet may help reduce high triglycerides which are also a risk factor for heart disease and death.

 DHA is also particularly prevalent in the retina in the eye, and evidence is also showing that an adequate supply of DHA in the diet helps with the development of childhood vision as well as helps protect the elderly from the most common cause of blindness amongst older people, macular degeneration.